20 crucial questions for buying a new or pre-construction condo in NYC

 17. What about soundproofing?

-You can also ask about how many panes of glass the windows will have—triple-pane windows are considered the best for soundproofing—making sure noise on the outside stays outside.
+You can also ask about how many panes of glass the windows will have—triple-pane windows are considered the best for soundproofing, ensuring noise on the outside stays outside.

 18. What's the experience of residents so far?

-If residents have already started moving in, their input can be invaluable.
-You really want to ask someone who's actually lived through a rainstorm, used the facilities, turned on the shower, and used the garbage disposal.
+If people have already started moving in, their input can be invaluable.
+It's helpful to ask someone who has used the kitchen appliances, turned on the shower, lived through a heavy rainstorm, experienced the on-site amenities, and dealt with the building staff.

 19. Can I rent out my place?

-Some developers prohibit renting out a unit for up to a year after closing.
+Developers sometimes prohibit renting out a unit for up to a year after closing.
 Others limit the use of amenities to owners only.
-If you may want to find a tenant down the road, double-check the building's policy.
+Double-check the building's policy if you might be in a position to sublet at some point.

 20. Are there any special restrictions?

-Some buildings will specify that you can't sell your apartment within a certain amount of time, because they want to discourage flippers who may end up competing with the sponsor for unsold units.
-Ask the listing agents if any rules like this are in effect.
+Some buildings will specify that you can't sell your apartment within a certain amount of time to discourage flippers who may end up competing with the sponsor for unsold units.
+Ask the listing agent if any rules like this are in effect.

 —Earlier versions of this article contained reporting and writing by Lucy Cohen Blatter, Mimi O’Connor, and Emily Myers.